Example: Customizing User Interface Using Custom Lightning Types with Collection Renderer Override

 Download these sample data files.

-For this example, hotel availability data is already included in the Apex class.
+For this example, hotel availability data is already included in the Hotel Reservation Apex class.
 However, in a real-time scenario, hotel information is fetched from an external service, and the Apex class processes that data to generate the final response.

 For information about how to create a custom action by using Apex class, see Create a Custom Agent Action.